The Well One Scores

 - Well One mobile app (iPhone, Android): Me -> Settings -> Platform Settings -> Scroll down and click on “Delete Your Account”

-- On the website at welloneapp.com after login: Settings -> scroll down and click on “Delete Account”
+- On the website at welloneapp.com after login: Settings ->My Account -> scroll down and click on “Delete Account”

 You will need to enter your password to confirm the deletion of your account.
 Once confirmed, your account will be deactivated immediately, and your data will no longer be visible.
 Well One will keep your data for 30 days in case you change your mind and would like to reactivate your account.
 After 30 days, your account will be permanently deleted.